Logo image Home Page

 Brocket Hall

 Built from 1760, 26 miles north of London.
 Brocket Hall, in Hertfordshire, was built for Sir Matthew Lamb, 1st Baronet.
 In the late 20th century Charles Nall-Cain, 3rd Baron Brocket, a vintage car dealer, was convicted for insurance fraud after claiming some of his classic cars, worth millions, were stolen.
 Reality was, the price of classic cars had dropped so dramatically, his investment had left the estate in a bad way.
 While the 3rd Baron was in prison, he sold a 60 year lease to a German property business for Brocket Hall to be turned into a hotel, golf club and conference centre.
 The baron will need to live to 104 to see the house handed back to him.
-Welwyn is the closest town 3 miles west.
+Welwyn is the closest town 3 miles east.
 Phone number 01707 368 700.
 Large Images

 Website .
 Wiki .
-AL8 7XG .
+AL8 7XH .
 Hotels

 Wilton House